 One of the most lopsided rivalries in college sports with the vast majority of wins going to Alabama but things can always change.
 One things for sure, the battle between the Bulldogs and the Crimson Tide is always a great SEC football experience.

-Mississippi State Bulldogs in BCS Championship, Bowl Games and SEC Conference Championship
+Mississippi State Bulldogs in College Football Playoff, Bowl Games and SEC Conference Championship

 The Bulldogs have shined in recent years, playing for the SEC Championship in 1998 and the Cotton Bowl that same year.
 The following year Mississippi State would finish the season 10-2 and end up with a #12 national ranking.
 TicketCity offers tickets to all college football bowl games and the SEC championship game.